Crypto137/MHServerEmu/README.md

 We post development progress reports on our [blog](https://crypto137.github.io/MHServerEmu/).
 You can find additional information on various topics in the [documentation](./docs/Index.md).
 If you would like to discuss this project and/or help with its development, feel free to join our [Discord](https://discord.gg/hjR8Bj52t3).

+**Please make sure to read our [contribution guidelines](./CONTRIBUTING.md) if you would like to participate in the development of this project.**

 ## Features

 MHServerEmu is in early stages of development.
 Currently it features: